 - All cleaning tasks for the current week.

 You can separate the tasks according to their importance but what about the supplies.
 If you are a novice in the art of cleaning let us inform you that not everything can and should be cleaned with a dishwashing liquid.
 This is a list of the cleaning essentials:

 - Microfibre mop

 - Cleaning brush with soft bristles

 Make sure you have all of this before you start to clean your home.

 The Things You Need to Clean Every Week

-There are a couple of musts that you need to properly clean every single week in order to maintain your home clean and presentable.
-They are the ones that are a constant in your cleaning schedule:
+There are a couple of musts that you need to properly clean every single week to maintain your home clean and presentable.
+They are the ones that are constant in your cleaning schedule:

-- The toilet – you must clean your toilet regularly in order to disinfect your home.
+- The toilet – you must clean your toilet regularly to disinfect your home.

 - The kitchen sink and countertops – you eat and prepare your food in the kitchen, you must clean it.